Version 5

 BooleanThe value true or false.

-ObjectSome fields are references to another object.
-In these cases, responses can contain fields of the referenced object.
+ObjectSome fields contain references to another object, so responses sometimes contain fields of the referenced object.
 These fields are read-only.
 Data is a JSON object containing fields that were specified in the fields parameter using dot-delimited notation.

 ArrayFields that return an array of objects or primitive data types.